 The corridor has long been eyed for rail investment, with a Portland City Club Report from 1977 identifying the restoration of urban rail on the Oregon City interurban alignment through Milwaukie as a regional transportation priority.
-The construction of the Blue Line was prioritized over this corridor, setting aside the issue of Portland-Milwaukie light rail until the 90s, after the Banfield MAX and its Westside extension were completed.
-Planning of Portland-Milwaukie light rail was initially being bundled as part of a North-South line from Clackamas Town Center, through Milwaukie and Downtown Portland, to Vancouver, Washington.
+The construction of the Blue Line was prioritized over this corridor, owing to regional transportation politics over the rejection of the proposed Mount Hood Freeway through Southeast Portland.
+Thus the issue of Portland-Milwaukie light rail was set aside until the 1990s, after Banfield MAX and its Westside extension were completed.
+The resumed planning of Portland-Milwaukie light rail was initially bundled as part of a North-South line from Clackamas Town Center, through Milwaukie and Downtown Portland, to Vancouver, Washington.
 Clark County voters rejected the \$238 million bond to cover Washington's portion of the line costs, however, stalling plans for this rail expansion (Maras 2015).
 In 2004, TriMet opened the northern portion of this line as the Yellow Line, terminating inside Portland city limits.
-In 2008, TriMet finished construction on the Green Line to Clackamas Town Center, running south along I-205 from existing rail lines at Gateway.
+In 2008, TriMet finished construction on the Green Line to Clackamas Town Center, running south along a reserved transit right-of-way along I-205 from the existing rail lines at Gateway.
 After nearly two decades of false starts, the planning of light rail to Milwaukie officially began in 2008, opening as the Orange Line in September 2015.
 Half of the \$1.5 billion line's costs were covered by the Federal Transit Administration through the Capital Investment Grant Program (Gates 2016).

 Encouraging development was a major and explicit rationale for light rail as envisioned by TriMet, who entitled the main report on the line "Growing Places."
-This development orientation recurred throughout the planning process.
+This development orientation recurred throughout the planning process, as encapsulated in station area visions and plans, the line's Environmental Impact Statement, sections of Portland's new 2035 Comprehensive Plan, and TriMet's promotional report on the Orange Line.
 The alignment itself was altered in the 2008 Locally Preferred Alternative (LPA) Report from the 2003 LPA, adding a station south of downtown Milwaukie and adjusting the new bridge approach to add a station in the South Waterfront area.
 These changes were expressly to maximize development prospects and serve projected development (Metro 2008).
 Station area planning consisted primarily of assessing existing and potential development opportunities in an area, as well as the public investments which would maximize development potential.
 Illustrative of this development orientation was the widespread reporting of the estimate of household and job growth within half a mile of the station, rather than an estimate of the number of people using the station.
-Though the potential for this transit-oriented development to spark displacement was left undiscussed during this station area planning process, it was distinctly noted as a possibility in the Environmental Impact Statement (EIS), required because of the use of federal funds:
+Though the potential for this transit-oriented development to spark displacement was left undiscussed during this station area planning process, it was distinctly noted as a possibility in the Environmental Impact Statement (EIS):